idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 - Run experiments on the best ways of filling in **NA** values for this dataset.
 Compare methods of imputation and other traditional ways.
   - Perhaps impute the missing values in `MonthlyIncome` and `NumberOfDependents` using *both* the included training and test datasets as one combined sample.
 The test dataset also had **NA**s for these variables, and the author ended up *imputing* the values separately in order to make predictions on the test dataset for the extra credit portion.

+- Run additional experiments toward increasing the `AUC` metric (since that was the goal of the competition).
+Explore more ensemble methods.

 ### Boosting and Other Binary Classifiers